-- Free SEO tools listings here, here, here, and here.
+- Free SEO tools listings here, and here.

-- Free PPC ads with Google Grants for Adwords
+- Free PPC ads with Google Ad Grants

 There are certainly good free SEO tools, but most will likely have some limitations simply because they are free.
 But free is always a good place to learn and get started!

 In summary, customized SEO is a powerful marketing channel your non-profit organization.
 It's a lot to take in, and an SEO consultant is a great resource in helping you and your organization grow its online presence.
 Why wait?
 It's time to enlist the help of SEO in accomplishing your non-profit mission.